 - The bill may increase the Department of Insurance's administrative cost to ensure health insurers adhere to the bill's provisions and insurance regulations.
 Any increase in such cost would be paid from the Department of Insurance Operating Fund (Fund 5540). - The bill specifies that a violation of its requirements is considered an unfair and deceptive practice in the business of insurance.
-Under existing law, any penalties collected due to such violations would be credited to Fund 5540 and be used to offset the Department's costs. - The bill's provisions are not likely to increase statewide overall costs for the state and local governments to provide health benefits to employees and their beneficiaries.
+Under existing law, any penalties collected due to such violations would be credited to Fund 5540 and be used to offset the Department's costs. - The bill's provisions are not likely to have a direct effect in increasing statewide overall costs for the state and local governments to provide health benefits to employees and their beneficiaries.